• Products

 • About Us

 Talking to clients about changes in your practice can affect your relationship with them in two ways: for better or for worse.
+How you communicate change is one of the most powerful — and most overlooked — ways to protect and strengthen the relationships you’ve worked hardest to build.

-Knowing how to communicate change effectively is key to keeping good client relationships.
 Changes such as fee adjustments, shifts in investment strategies, or adopting new planning tools often happen during a client relationship.
 But many financial professionals worry about how clients will respond.

 Fortunately, by sticking to four principles, you can communicate change in a way that strengthens the bond with your clients.